rupalimore7/DeNovo-Mutation-Pipeline/README.md

 Manuscript is in preparation.

 ## Contact
-For technical queries, please write to Dr. Ravi Prabhakar More on email rm975@medschl.cam.ac.uk, ravipmore7@gmail.com
+For technical queries, please write email to Mrs. Rupali Ravi More at rupalirmore77@gmail.com

 ## Contributors
 Developed by: Mrs. Rupali Ravi More